viniciuslunardi/billboard-birthday/README.md

 MONGO_PORT  | 27017
 TESTING  | true/false

-* As the current state of this application does not need and Database connection, you can skip this part with the SKIP_DATABASE_CONNECTION enviroment variable.
+* As the current state of this application does not need an Database connection, you can skip this part with the SKIP_DATABASE_CONNECTION enviroment variable.
 * The TESTING enviroment variable is used to connect with the cluster Database connection on MongoDB Atlas, when this application go to production enviroment